 - 1. Student works in consultation with the dissertation committee to complete the Dissertation Prospectus. - 2.
-Student works with their committee to set-up a time to undertake the oral examination (approximately two-hours long) of the qualifying exam answers and the dissertation prospectus.

-3. Student obtains a Dissertation Prospectus Reporting Form from the GPA and brings it to the scheduled oral exam.
-Committee members indicate the results of the exam and sign-off on the form, which is then returned to the staff GPA.
+Student works with their committee to set-up a time to undertake the oral examination (approximately two-hours long) of the qualifying exam answers and the dissertation prospectus. - 3.
+Student obtains a Dissertation Prospectus Reporting Form from the GPA and brings it to the scheduled oral exam.
+Committee members indicate the results of the exam and sign-off on the form.